galaxykate/gitpirates/ship.md

 # Crew manifest:
 * a dusty skeleton
-* a hungry blue parrot
+* a giant red parrot

 # Location
 Becalmed in the sargasso